 - Use Instagram ads

 - Clickable hashtags.
-These can now be added to your profile description by entering # and then the desired phrase, just as you would on a post.
-Focusing on your branded hashtag is a good choice for most businesses and can help you work with the Instagram algorithm.
+These can now be added to your profile description by entering # and then the desired phrase, just as you would on an Instagram post.
+Focusing on your branded hashtag can help you build a community around your business and find content others are creating about you.
+Furthermore, including popular and relevant hashtags can be an easy way to add additional visibility to your Instagram content without a significant amount of additional work.

 - Clickable profile links.
-There are several options for how to use this, but you can now also add clickable links to other user profiles in your own Instagram bio.
+There are several options for how to use this.
+One way is to set up a “link in bio” page using a tool like Linkpop or Linketree so you can curate and display your products and online store using just one link.
+You can now also add clickable links to other user profiles in your own Instagram bio.
 If you have a second profile for a sister company, you can use a clickable link to direct traffic there.
 If you’re hosting a contest with another merchant, link to them when discussing the contest in your bio.
 You can also use this feature to send people to your personal profile if that fits with your branding.

 - View Shop button.
 If you choose to turn on Instagram Shopping on your profile, you can also place a call-to-action button that sends followers to your in-app store.

-Here’s an example from Fashion Nova that combines all three of these features into a well-optimized profile.
+Here’s an example from Fashion Nova that combines all three of these features into a well-optimized Instagram bio and profile.

 Create your content strategy

-In terms of the types of Instagram posts users want to see, they’re pretty open.
-They’re happy to see promotional posts, motivational quotes, product photos, DIY or tutorial content, and images shared from other users (i.e., user-generated content).
-That being said, they want to see diversity; they’ll get bored or annoyed if you just use one type of post for too long.
+Instagram users enjoy a broad range of post types, including promotional posts, motivational quotes, product photos, DIY or tutorial content, and images shared from other users (i.e., user-generated content).
+That said, users want to see diversity; they’ll get bored or annoyed if you just use one type of Instagram post for too long.

-Videos can share more information with users, making them valuable, but high-quality photos typically get 36% more engagement on average.
-If you’re going to use video on Instagram, keep it short, even on IGTV.
+Instagram videos can share more information with users, making them valuable.
+Still, if you’re going to use video on Instagram, be sure keep it short, even on IGTV.
 Instagram users are predominantly mobile users, and they aren’t likely to stick around for more than 10 to 15 seconds at a time.

-- Lighter images performed better than darker ones.
+- Lighter images perform better than darker ones.

 - More background or white space is preferred.

-- Images with bluer dominant colors performed over red dominant colors, and images with a single dominant color did better than those with multiple dominant colors.
+- Images with blue-dominant colors perform over red-dominant colors, and images with a single dominant color perform better than those with multiple colors.

 - Images that feature contrasting textures tend to generate more likes.

-From product carousels to interactive content like Reels, there are many ways to engage with an Instagram audience and spice up your followers’ feed.
+From product carousels to interactive content like Reels, there are many ways to engage with an Instagram audience and spice up your followers’ feeds.
 It just takes a little know-how.

 Use Instagram hashtags

-Hashtags started on Twitter, and while they never took off on Facebook, they’re a staple of Instagram marketing.
+Hashtags started on Twitter, and while they never took off on Facebook, the use of relevant hashtags are a staple of effective Instagram marketing.
 By adding text after the # symbol in an Instagram caption, bio, or Story, you can turn any word or phrase into a clickable topic.

-When users click, they’ll be taken to all the public posts tagged with that hashtag.
-Perhaps even more significant, users can now also follow hashtags that interest them.
-This provides them with a stream of content, even if they don’t follow the poster.
-It’s a great way for users to find quality content they’re interested in—and for merchants to expand the reach of their content.
+When users click a hashtag on Instagram, they’ll see a collection of all the public posts using that hashtag.
+Perhaps even more significant, users can now follow Instagram hashtags that interest them.
+This provides them with a stream of content, even if they don’t follow a specific Instagram profile.
+Hashtags are a great way for users to find quality content they’re interested in—and for merchants to expand the reach of their content.

 In order to fully expand your reach and get the most results from your Instagram marketing, you need to be using the right types of Instagram hashtags.

-There are six key types of hashtags that are crucial for ecommerce businesses to incorporate into their marketing strategy.
+There are six key types of hashtags that are crucial for ecommerce businesses to incorporate into their Instagram profile:

-Contest hashtags.
+- Contest hashtags.
 These hashtags are a type of branded hashtag created for a specific contest.
 They are often used to identify contest entries for photo-submission contests and to generate contest awareness overall.
 In addition to the main branded hashtag contest, you should also incorporate general contest hashtags like #instacontest and #giveaway.
+Contest hashtags are also a great way to get your audience to create user generated content.

-General appeal hashtags.
+- General appeal hashtags.
 There are certain hashtags that are popular among large, diverse audiences.
-These can help you get significant reach on your posts, because they’re more likely to be sought out.
-Examples include #nofilter, #antiques, #ilovemyjob, and #puppylove.
+These can help you get significant reach on your Instagram posts, because they’re more likely to be sought out.
+A few common examples include #nofilter, #antiques, #ilovemyjob, and #puppylove.

-Niche-specific hashtags.
+- Niche-specific hashtags.
 Each industry will have phrases and keywords that are relevant only to their target audience.
-These hashtags won’t get you the same reach as the general-appeal hashtags, but they’ll get you more relevant traffic, such as #harrypotter, if you’re selling jewelry inspired by the Harry Potter series.
+These hashtags won’t get you the same reach as general-appeal hashtags, but they will generate more relevant traffic.
+For instance, if you’re selling jewelry inspired by the Harry Potter series, you may want to include the hashtag #harrypotterjewelry in addition to the more general #harrypotter.

-Timely hashtags.
-Current events and seasonal holidays can make great hashtags, especially when you factor in selling-focused holidays, like Valentine’s Day or Christmas.
+- Timely hashtags.
+Current events and seasonal holidays can also make great hashtags, especially when you factor in selling-focused holidays, like Valentine’s Day or Christmas.
 People are likely to be searching for content that’s relevant right now, so take advantage of a few #valentineformyvalentine and #stockingstuffer hashtags.
+While it may be tempting to use hashtags on your Instagram ads, this is currently not an effective Instagram marketing tactic.

-Entertaining hashtags.
-These won’t help you with reach, but they will serve to entertain your audience and help you establish your brand.
+- Entertaining hashtags.
+These won’t help you with reach, but they will serve to entertain your audience and help you establish your brand voice.
 They’re meant purely to be funny or clever, and that’s it.
 Examples could include #iknowitstooearlyforchristmasstuff and #thisiswhyweallhatemonday.
 In many cases, entertaining hashtags might be grouped together, one after another, to tell a story, like #toobad #itshereanyway.
+This type of hashtag is great to really build a strong connection with your target audience.

-For best results, do research on each of these hashtags, and use combinations of different hashtags in each category for your posts.
+For best results, research each of these Instagram hashtags, and use combinations of different types for your posts.
 This will strengthen your branding while helping you reach the largest and most relevant audience possible.
+We’ve put together a list of the most popular Instagram hashtags to help you get started.

 Hashtag best practices

-Hashtag usage is one of the most significant factors that will determine your success on Instagram, and hashtags are unsurprisingly a little difficult to crack.
-Fortunately, the following best practices will help you maximize your reach and your results:
+Hashtag usage is one of the most significant factors that will determine your success on Instagram, but as with any social media marketing tactic, they can be tricky to execute properly Here are some best practices to help you maximize your reach and results:

 - Use a limited amount of hashtags.
-The limit is 30 hashtags per post.
-However, numerous case studies have found that somewhere between eight to 11 hashtags for each post will be the sweet spot, especially if you diversify the types of hashtags.
+While the official limit is 30 hashtags, studies have found that somewhere between eight and 11 hashtags per post is the sweet spot, especially if you diversify the types of hashtags.
+That said, the Instagram algorithm is constantly changing, so be sure to keep up to date on the latest best practices from time to time.

 - Take time to explore each hashtag.
 This can help you discover new hashtags to target, and ensure that you don’t accidentally use a banned hashtag or jump in on a topic without knowing what it means.